GarudaNvim/GarudaNvim.github.io/docs/index.md

 ## <span class="sh-font msh-color">Last Words...</span>

 Happy Coding with GarudaNvim 💻 </br>
-Welcome to the Cult (oh sorry, I meant Club)
+Welcome to the Cult (umm, I meant Club :P)

-P.S. – This project is the brainchild of **Priyanshu Ranjan**, a final-year student at **IIT Kharagpur**, and he’s poured his heart (and far too many late-night and exam hours) into it.
+P.S. – This project is the brainchild of **Priyanshu Ranjan**, a final-year student at **IIT Kharagpur**, and he’s poured his heart (and far too many late-night hours) into it.